comp500/CCSnippets/README.md

 To find a module, specify it with no trailing slash (relative) and `require()` will look in the current directory and all directories above the current directory.
 If you include a trailing slash (absolute), `require()` will only look in the directory you specify.

 ComputerCraft 1.63 is required for the `fs.getDir` function, but if you do want to use it for earlier versions, you could write a replacement for `fs.getDir`, or find one.

+#### require() Version 2
+Also available on CC forums [here when I update it](http://www.computercraft.info/forums2/index.php?/topic/22053-require-amd-for-cc-an-api-to-include-apis/).

+This snippet provides a require() function, very similar to CommonJS AMD module loading.

+    module1, module2, module3... = require(location1, location2, location3...)

+This function takes the location of a lua file/module and gives you the namespace for that module.
+It uses os.loadAPI, so you do not have to modify APIs to use them.
+You can include as many modules at once, or just one.
+It is easy to use and only around 420B when minified.
+This snippet is designed to be inserted at the top of a file.

+By default `require()` (and by extension `lib()`) searches in the following locations:
+- /usr/apis/[name]
+- /[name]
+- shell.resolveProgram([name])

 #### Example usage